benacq/php-multifile-bundle/readme.md

 ## Setting Custom Errors
     The configuration class comes with a predefined error messages for all errors that may occur, these messages are configured by a static method called config_errors which takes an associative array as an argument.
-This array has a fixed key which should match the one in the class, the value is where your custom error goes. below are all the error keys that can be overriden with a custom error.
+This array has a fixed key which should match the one in the class, the value is where your custom error goes.
 ```php
 <?
   $my_custom_errors = array(